pontusgranath/svt-apl/documentation.md

 ```

 ### Installing dependencies
+Dependencies required to run the server are located in the `requirements.txt` file.
+To install them, do the following:
 1. Open a **command prompt** in the repository directory.
 2. Start your virtual environment.
 3. Type the following command: